inasafe/inasafe-doc/docs/source/training/socialisation/run_basic_inasafe.rst

 .. image:: /static/training/socialisation/040_inasafebuidlingflood.png
    :align: center

-19. Notice that if you click on the *building* the people option is not available, this is because *people* is not checked in the **Layer List**.
+19. Notice that if you click on the dropdown box with :guilabel:`Buildings`, the people option is not available.
+This is because :guilabel:`people` is not checked in the Layers panel.

 .. note:: If you want to be able to select layers within the
    |project_name| panel that are not checked in the **Layer List** you can
    modify the |project_name| options.
-   For more information :doc:`../../user-docs/application-help/options`.
+   For more information on |project_name| options, see the user documentation here:
-   We will also go through the option menu in :doc:`helpful_hints_and_tips`
+   :doc:`../../user-docs/application-help/options`.
+   The option menu is also discussed later in this tutorial in :doc:`helpful_hints_and_tips`.

-20. :guilabel:`Run` the new combination.
+20. Click :guilabel:`Run` to process the new scenario.

 .. image:: /static/training/socialisation/041_buildingfloodresults.png
    :align: center

-In this scenario approximately 1,434 buildings could be effected out of 31,515 buildings.
+In this scenario approximately 1,434 buildings could be affected out of 31,515 buildings.

-Due to the provincial BPBD work in OpenStreetMap they have mapped all important building (and then sum!).
+Due to the provincial BPBD work in OpenStreetMap they have mapped all important buildings (and then some!).

 Important buildings are defined as: